This blog was first published in June 2017, and has been updated in August 2018

-To help you, HubSpot have added a contact property which allows you to collect, track and store lawful basis of processing for your contacts, it’s called ‘Legal Basis for Processing’.
+To help you, HubSpot has added a contact property that allows you to collect, track and store lawful basis of processing for your contacts, it’s called ‘Legal Basis for Processing.
 This property can be set manually, via automation or also set upon form submission or contact import.

-In the property, you have five default property options – legitimate interest (prospect/lead), legitimate interest (existing customer), performance of contract, freely given consent from contact and not applicable.
+In the property, you have five default property options – a legitimate interest (prospect/lead), legitimate interest (existing customer), the performance of a contract, freely given consent from contact and not applicable.

 As for lawful basis to communicate, that will be done using the new subscription types which we will discuss in the next section.

 Subscription types represent the lawful basis to communicate for a certain category of communications.
 Subscription types are replacing email types for all HubSpot Marketing products.

 Just like with the lawful basis to process, the lawful basis to communicate could be consent, the performance of a contract, legitimate interest – and so on.

 Subscription types are designed to accurately capture contacts’ email subscription preferences.
 You have three statuses within HubSpot – opted in, not opted in or out (default) and opted out.